Georgia Hardstark: Early life

 Hardstark was born in Irvine, California, to parents Martin and Janet Hardstark.
 She has two older siblings, Asher and Leah.
 At age 5, her parents divorced.
 Growing up, Hardstark lived with her mother, while her father had custody every other weekend and two weeks out of the summer.

 She is quite open about her past struggles growing up.
 At age 13, she started regularly doing meth and developed an eating disorder.
 One day, she was caught doing meth at school and was sent to rehab.
 She spent two weeks there, including her 14th birthday.
-After being discharged, she started using again but quit on her own, crediting Ray Bradbury's book The Martian Chronicles as what saved her.
+After being discharged, she started using again but quit on her own, crediting Ray Bradbury's book The Martian Chronicles as having saved her.

 Hardstark graduated high school in 1998 and promptly moved to Los Angeles to live with her grandmother.
 She attended beauty school for three months before dropping out.
 She then attended community college for a while before discovering blogging and decided to drop out of college and quit her receptionist job to pursue a career in entertainment.